MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 1. By default, WinGet is preinstalled on Windows 10 (version 1809 and later) and Windows 11.
 To confirm you have WinGet installed, open a command prompt and enter **winget**.
 2. Ensure you're running WinGet 1.8 or later.
-3. If WinGet is not present or you need the latest version, follow these instructions: [Install WinGet](/windows/package-manager/winget/#install-winget).
+3. If WinGet isn't present or you need the latest version, follow these instructions: [Install WinGet](/windows/package-manager/winget/#install-winget).

 ### Download app packages from Microsoft Store via WinGet

 Find and acquire the app you want, then download:

-- The offline-licensed app package (either an .appx or an .appxbundle)
+- The offline-licensed app package (either an .appx or an .appxbundle file)
 - The *unencoded* license file (if you're using provisioning packages to install the app)
 - The *encoded* license file (if you're using MDM to distribute the app)
 - Any necessary dependency files